trebor/soul-bound/rfc.md

 * **Sequence numbers**
   * For multi-step exchanges, messages may carry a small integer `sequence`
     (1, 2, 3…) to enforce correct ordering.
-  * Replay or reordering (e.g. sending "SponsorAttestation" before "SensorPackage")
+  * Replay or reordering (e.g. sending "SponsorAttestation" before "ChallengeRequest")
     is detected and dropped.
 * **Binding**
   * Nonce and sequence number are always included in the data that's hashed